Grim-/OutwardSuperSimpleExample/README.md

 ![UnityExplorer_PlayerGameObject_InScene](https://user-images.githubusercontent.com/3288858/172019801-93aa16fa-fb2a-47d3-ab7f-8de617ee3658.png)

-A GameObject by itself is nothing (quite literally nothing but a positon in the World) by adding Mesh Renderers, Particle Systems, Trail Effects, all these things are what's called a component, a component is still a c# class but it extends from the MonoBehaviour class, this is a class *ALL* GameObjects in the scene have.
+(We'll come back to this later)

+#YEAH BUT WHAT IS A COMPONENT?

 Well ok but that doesn't really tell us still *what* a component is right?

 Well a component is whatever you want it to be.
 Lets take a recent and thankfully very straightforward example where Avrixel wanted to create a simple mechanic for their class, if you want more information on the class itself please visit the #frost-warrior discord channel.

 In terms of mechanics, they wanted to check that whenever the player dodges, if they have any stacks of their custom Status Effect named "Permafrost" and remove it.